JJArias95/JJArias95/README.md

-# Hi, my name is Jesús and I am physicist 👋
+# Hi, my name is Jesús and I am a physicist 👋 ⚛️

 I have been a self-taught programmer since I first discovered the world of technology.
 I've done multiple projects in different programming languages ​​privately.
 Now that I know Github and its power to reach more people, I decided to start uploading everything I've done in these years publicly.